GrapeCity/DsExcel-Java/README.md

 *  Improve the performance of lookup functions when looking up string values.
 ## 2.1.2
 ### Bug fixed
-* GcExcel is unable to load an Excel file consisting SUMPRODUCT formula.(DOCXLS-733)
+* DsExcel is unable to load an Excel file consisting SUMPRODUCT formula.(DOCXLS-733)
 ## 2.1.1
 ### Enhancements
 * Added IWorksheet.FixedPageBreaks to control whether to adjust page breaks after inserting/deleting rows or columns.